Many or all companies we feature compensate us. Compensation and editorial

 What is a leaseback?

-How do I initiate a sale leaseback on my home?
+How do I initiate a sale-leaseback on my home?

 The processing time for home sale-leaseback agreements can vary by company.
 A typical time frame is anywhere from 30 days to six weeks.

-Recap of the best home sale-leaseback companies
+How we selected the best home sale-leaseback companies